matplotlib/matplotlib/doc/users/next_whats_new/alpha_array.rst

 Transparency (alpha) can be set as an array in collections
 ----------------------------------------------------------
-Previously, the alpha value controlling tranparency in collections could be specified only as a scalar which was applied to all elements in the collection.
+Previously, the alpha value controlling tranparency in collections could be specified only as a scalar applied to all elements in the collection.
 For example, all the markers in a `~.Axes.scatter` plot, or all the quadrilaterals in a `~.Axes.pcolormesh` plot, would have the same alpha value.